 Improve your design

 - How could you improve on your design?
 Are there any areas showing signs of weakness or breaking?

-- What changes can you make so your rover can travel on a different track surface, up a slope or under a bridge?
+- What changes can you make so that your machine can move a different object or move in a different way?

 - What ideas could you incorporate from someone else's design?

 - If you started again, what would you do differently?
 What would you do the same?